CryShana/CryMedia/README.md

 This is a personal project.
 I might add more features in the future.

 You are free to request any wanted features and I will consider adding them.

+## Roadmap
+I am planning to implement the following features in the future:

+- Reading multiple audio samples at once for faster processing
+- Reading/Writing videos with multiple streams (together with audio)
+- Saving frames as images